jontio/virscient_coding_challenge/README.md

 Makefiles are generated with qmake and don't use the Qt framework.

-Only stack is used.

-Error handling leaves a little to be desired.

 Extra credit question about incremental file changes not addressed.

 ## Building